 AM: Good people!
 Having worked in a creative role for over 10 years, I’ve noticed that there seem to be consistent personality traits that come with the territory: egotistical, narcissistic and dramatic, just to name a few.
 It’s the exact opposite here.
 Good people, good work, good clients.

-TW: Our concentration on details and the responsibility we take for our work and our clients.
+EH: Our concentration on details and the responsibility we take for our work and our clients.

 Is it hard working with your spouse?

 JR: A typical conversation between us during “non-working hours” often goes something like this: “I was just thinking about that thing with the client/project.
 I think we should…” But it’s worth it.
 Metaleap would not function without Nikolle.

 NR: It is great working with José, but it is hard being married to my business partner.
 No matter how hard we try, work seems to creep into life all the time.

 JR: Chai Pani in Decatur.
 Also, our “Show and Tell” lunches— each person brings something creative that inspires them and shares it with everyone.